There is no magic in SAFe … except maybe for Release Planning.

 Release Planning Abstract

-- Face-to-face planning provides for high bandwidth communication and relationship building
+- Face-to-face planning provides for high bandwidth communication

 - Aligns development to business via Team and Program objectives and interaction with Business Owners